var-che/spaceway/STATUS.md

 3. **No user profiles** - No display names, avatars, or status
 4. **No DMs** - All communication requires a Space
 5. **DHT limitations** - Requires 3+ peers for DHT quorum (falls back to P2P sync)
+6. **⚠️ MLS member addition not implemented** - New members aren't added to encryption group
+   - Member kick with key rotation works ✅
+   - But adding members to MLS group requires KeyPackage distribution
+   - Members can join Spaces but can't decrypt messages (security incomplete)

 ### Minor Issues
 - No message search